s22-tech/PHP-SMTP-Mailer/README.md

 ### PHP-SMTP-Mailer
 This is a lightweight SMTP PHPMailer.<br>
 Updated to work with PHP 8.0+.<br>
-The PHP Class supports TLS, SSL and File Attachments in mail.<br>
+This PHP Class supports TLS, SSL, and file attachments in mail.<br>
-Simple, powerful and easy to use.
+Simple, powerful, and easy to use.

 ##### Features:
-* Sends mail using one SMTP Server like 'smtp.gmail.com'.
+* Sends mail using one SMTP Server, e.g. 'smtp.gmail.com'.
 * Auth login with username and password.
 * Uses security protocols TLS and SSL.
 * Supports 'text/html' or 'text/plain' messages.
 * Supports any number of file attachments.
 * Default Charset is 'UTF-8' but can be changed.
-* 8bit, 7bit, Binary or Quoted-Printable transfer encoding.
+* 8bit, 7bit, Binary, or Quoted-Printable transfer encoding.
 * Logging of the transaction for debug.

 ##### Email Headers:
 * From - one address
 * Reply-To - multiple possible
 * To  - multiple possible
 * Cc  - multiple possible